scala/docs.scala-lang/_overviews/tutorials/scala-for-java-programmers.md

 here since they are by default present in all objects.

 The type `Any` which is used above is the type which is a super-type of all other types in Scala.
-It can be seen as a more general version of Java's `Object` type, since it is also a super-type of basic types like `Int`, `Float`, etc.
+It can be seen as a general version of Java's `Object` type.

 To make objects of a class comparable, it is therefore sufficient to define the predicates which test equality and inferiority, and mix in